aryehbeitz/macbook-desk-motion-recorder/README.md

 - `trigger_prev.jpg` → The image just before motion was detected.

 - `trigger_curr.jpg` → The image when motion was detected.

+- `.tmp/` → Directory containing temporary files used for motion detection.
+These files are automatically cleaned up when the script exits.

 This ensures **videos and trigger images are ordered together** for easy review.